google/flatbuffers/docs/source/WhitePaper.md

 If it would be possible to do serialization with no temporary objects, no additional allocation, no copying, and good locality, this could be of great value.
-The reason serialization systems usually don't manage this is because it goes counter to forwards/backwards compatability, and platform specifics like endianness and alignment.
+The reason serialization systems usually don't manage this is because it goes counter to forwards/backwards compatibility, and platform specifics like endianness and alignment.

 FlatBuffers is what you get if you try anyway.